Sajji/dcat-json-transformer/README.md

 1. download and unzip files
 2. run in terminal: **npm install**
 3. run in terminal: **node transformer.js**
+4. for the new javascript version: **node javascriptTransformer.js**
 #
 # Testing: